 Immortalised in soccer history thanks to the achievements of Johan Cruyff and his generation of players in the 1970s, they were European champions in 1988 under Rinus Michels with a squad including the likes of Frank Rijkaard, Ruud Gullit, Ronald Koeman and Marco van Basten.

 The Netherlands were runners-up at the 1974 and 1978 World Cups and then again in 2010.

 The team is governed by the Royal Dutch Football Association (KNVB).
 They play their home matches at the Johan Cruyff Arena, the Philips Stadion and De Kuip.

-The Dutch national football team made their bow on the international stage against Belgium in a 1905 encounter in Antwerp, which Holland won 4-1 after extra time.
+The Dutch national team made their bow on the international stage against Belgium in a 1905 encounter in Antwerp, which the Netherlands won 4-1 after extra time.

 Having reached the semi-final for a fourth time, they were unsuccessful again after giving up a one-goal lead against Uruguay to lose 2-1, missing out on a medal after losing the subsequent third-place play-off to Sweden.

 The Netherlands were eliminated from the round of 16 at the 1934 and 1938 World Cup tournaments.
 They did not have any significant success until the "total football" generation spearheaded by Johan Cruyff.

 After the Second World War, they only qualified for two international tournaments before this period of success in the 70s, losing to the hosts, Great Britain in the 1948 Olympics and to Brazil in the 1952 tournament in Finland.

 Following the 1974 World Cup, the captain of the 1970 World Cup-winning Brazil side, Carlos Alberto, praised the Dutch for the free-flowing, expressive soccer masterminded by Johan Cruyff and head coach Rinus Michels.